Post by Graveyardbride on Jul 25, 2016 19:26:00 GMT -5

 The following day, the pastor was taken into custody for “investigative purposes” and jailed.
 Alabama law permits the holding of a suspect for a period of 48 hours, but if he isn’t charged, he must be released and the prosecutor lacked sufficient evidence for a charge of homicide.

 The minister’s arrest was almost as shocking to the church community as the murder itself and people began to speculate.
-Those who knew the family well couldn't believe the minister had anything to do with his wife’s death, but nevertheless, began to talk and ask each other questions.
+Those who knew the family well couldn’t believe the minister had anything to do with his wife’s death, but nonetheless, commenced talking and asking each other questions.
 Had there been any signs of trouble in the marriage?
 Was there another woman?
 Shahan seemed to have an airtight alibi; could he have returned to Homewood, killed Karen and driven back to Tennessee surreptitiously?
 Could a minister who had admirably served his church and community be so cold, callous and ungodly that he would murder his own loyal and loving wife in cold blood?

 In court, prosecutor Leigh Gwathney argued that Shahan “had no intention of ever returning to the Untied States. ...
 He had planned to become a citizen there and begin a new life with his boyfriend who he intended to marry.
 He had no home to return to and he had said his goodbyes to his family.”
 Shahan’s lawyers, John Lentine and Wendell Sheffield, two high-powered Birmingham defense attorneys, accused prosecutors of attempting to “manufacture a murder case.”